A multi-agency effort to make the state's permitting process more efficient, timely and certain.

 More than any other state, Alaska depends on natural resources for its economic well-being.
 To ensure responsible resource development, Alaska needs to maintain a strong permitting system that protects our environment, enables public input and provides a timely, predictable process for project applicants.

-Governor Sean Parnell asked the departments of Natural Resources, Fish and Game and Environmental Conservation to evaluate their permitting processes and propose ways to make them more efficient.
-This effort began in 2011 and continues through the present.
+In 2011, the Department of Natural Resources began evaluating its permitting processes and proposing ways to make them more efficient.
+This effort continues through the present.

 In 2013, the Alaska Legislature passed three DNR-related bills to improve the state's permitting system:

 » Senate Bill 27 authorizes DNR and DEC to evaluate the possibility of administering the federal program for permitting dredge and fill projects in surface waters and wetlands in Alaska.
 The bill gives DEC the authority to petition the U.S. Environmental Protection Agency to authorize a state-run dredge and fill permitting program.

 » House Bill 129 consolidates the Division of Oil and Gas' exploration and development approvals for oil and gas projects - enabling a more comprehensive public review at the beginning stages of a project - and streamlines its review of plans of operation.

 » House Bill 198 enables DNR to grant a one-time lease extension to oil and gas developers if the extension is in the state's best interest.

 Also in 2013, DEC and DNR organized a working group to review ways to improve air quality permitting for temporary oil and gas drill rigs.

 In 2012, the Alaska Legislature passed HB 361, which enables DNR to process certain leases, material sales and other authorizations on a more timely, cost-effective basis.

 Large Projects: The state has developed a process for coordinating the permitting of large projects, especially mines, and we believe this process works well.
 How can it be improved?